 where

 with $ \nabla_\nu $ is the covariant derivative with respect to the spacetime metric \eqref{tensmet}.
 The Ricci tensor can be obtained by contracting \eqref{Riemanncurv}

 The Ricci scalar has the form

-\subsection{Equations Of Motions}
+\subsection{Equations of Motions}

-Let us now shortly discuss the equations of motions in the scalar-torsion theory in which it contains the non-minimal derivative coupling term.
+Let us now shortly discuss the equations of motion in the scalar-torsion theory in which it contains the non-minimal derivative coupling term.
 The discussion in this subsection follows rather closely \cite{kofinas2012torsi}.

 The action of the scalar-torsion theory with non-minimal derivative coupling has the form